Vandal166/nano-search/README.md

   - For Files skipping:
     1. any file leading with an character
     2. any file that has the attribute
-    <span id="inc3">3. *including* (not skipping) an file that has the specified extension</span>
+    <span id="inc3">3. *including* (not skipping) a file that has the specified extension</span>
     4. any file that does not meet the regex name pattern specified in the configuration file
-    - The order of the applied filters are as above, an file is indexed once every filter hasn't skipped the file
+    - The order of the applied filters are as above, a file is indexed once every filter hasn't skipped the file
   - For Directories skipping:
     1. basically the same as for files except it  skips commonly named directories(such as `System`) instead of point c) in [c)](#inc3)
 - Configurable hotkeys for showing the Search Window